carmeloquilez/gradle-properties-manager/README.md

 # properties-manager

-Plugin to load and bind properties
+Plugin to load and bind properties.

+## Examples: